Among popular networking vendors, Ubiquiti has a unique approach, called UniFi, that fits all user demographics, from novice to enterprise-class.

 Tip

-Ubiquiti’s naming convention is a bit confusing.
-Here’s to make it a bit easier to know which is which, in most cases:
+Ubiquiti’s naming convention is quite confusing.
+Here’s a way to make it a bit easier to know which is which, in most cases:

-- UniFi console (new): “UCG” is an acronym for “UniFi Cloud Gateway,” which is a UniFi console.
-The keyword here is “Cloud”.
-Note, though, that members of the UniFi Dream series, such as UDR7, UDM-SE, or UDM Pro Max, are all consoles.
+- UniFi console (new): “UCG” stands for “UniFi Cloud Gateway,” a Network-enabled UniFi console.
+The key here is the middle letter “C,” which stands for “Cloud.”
+Note, though, that members of the UniFi Dream series, such as UDR7, UDM-SE, or UDM Pro Max, are all Network-enabled consoles.
+UniFi consoles are powered by UniFi OS and host one or more UniFi applications.

-Still, you need to pay some attention to avoid getting the wrong device, considering many of these controllers and consoles share the same looks.
+Still, you need to pay some attention to avoid getting the wrong device, considering many of these controllers and consoles share similar appearances.

 As mentioned, these controllers are made for advanced users.
 They still exist today to support Uniquiti’s legacy approach, which has its advantages.
-If you want to build your network with Ubiquiti hardware today, it’s best to ignore them and go with a UniFi Cloud Gateway (a.k.a UniFi console).
+Suppose you want to build your network with Ubiquiti hardware today.
+In that case, it’s best to ignore the traditional hardware and go with a Network-enabled UniFi console (a.k.a. a UniFi Cloud Gateway, or simply a UniFi “router”).

 We’ll proceed that way, but not before addressing another elephant in the room: AmpliFi.
 That’s right!
 UniFi is not the only networking approach Ubiquiti has offered.